-AI tech has fundamentally changed the way HR works, creating better, more productive, and happier workplaces for people.
+AI in HR has fundamentally changed the way the industry works, creating better, more productive, and happier workplaces for people.
 Here are 6 types of AI tools that are transforming work and driving the future of the HR industry.

 1. Robotic Process Automation

-The repetitiveness of many jobs can be alleviated by robotic software known as robotic process automation (RPA), relieving employees from tedious busywork to be able to perform more meaningful and interesting tasks.
+The repetitiveness of many jobs can be alleviated by the first AI in HR tool: robotic software known as robotic process automation (RPA), relieving employees from tedious busy work to be able to perform more meaningful and interesting tasks.
 One example is resume screening and scoring.
 AI can select top-tier candidates from a large candidate pool, comparing resumes to job requirements, and then notify candidates and schedule interviews—or send rejection letters.
-The sophistication of AI tools enables complex decision-making while streamlining processes.
+The sophistication of AI tools in HR enables complex decision-making while streamlining processes.

-Onboarding is another example where RPA can make processes easier for HR.
+Onboarding is another example where AI in HR can make processes easier.
 Each employee, depending on their department and role, may have different credentials and different forms they need to fill out.
 By offering an automated intelligent process, the RPA system can immediately determine and access the necessary forms for each employee.

 The system overall offers the chance to make work more engaging for employees, allowing them to get back to essentials—creating a more productive (and happier) workforce overall.